CoinCheung/AutoAugment_opencv/README.md

     aug_img, aug_bboxes = AA_det(img, bboxes)
 ```

+This implementation only matches PIL when the cv2 is 3.4.2, if it is 4.1.2, there will be slight difference.

 If you see any errors in this codebase, please be my guest to open an issue to correct me.
 Thanks !!